Deadly Weapons

 Deadly Weapons is a 1974 American exploitation film directed and produced by Doris Wishman.
 It stars burlesque performer Chesty Morgan and porn star Harry Reems.

 Plot

 Crystal is an advertising executive who tracks down the mobsters who killed her boyfriend.
 One by one, she seduces each man, drugs them, then smothers them with her huge breasts.
-At the end, she finds out that her own father was implicated in her lover's death.
+At the end, she finds out that her own father was implicated in her lover's death before being fatally shot in the chest by her father and turning her own gun on her father, killing him.

 In popular culture

 A clip from the film is featured in John Waters's Serial Mom.
 In 1986, Waters told David Letterman about visiting the White House at the invitation of the Deputy Advisor of Political Affairs and was delighted to find they shared an appreciation of the film.

 Sequel

 Double Agent 73, also directed by Wishman, is an ostensible sequel to Deadly Weapons.